The unifying mission of GreenOrlandois to speak with diverse groups in the community that cares about our collective future.

 “Quality of Life” is the buzz phrase of the decade.
 I see mention of it everywhere, from real estate ads to not for profit brochures, from city websites to radio spots.

-As I reach out, I see so many who have devoted their lives to helping others, to serving a cause greater than themselves.
-But read the newspaper or watch the news, and most of what you see is doom and gloom, crime and punishment, hype and noise.
-Gauging things only by the mainstream media leads one to conclude that the quality of life we all talk about is just hype.
-But as a vehicle to promote who we are, how we work and where our hearts are, GreenOrlando can be a beacon of hope.
+As we reach out, we see so many who have devoted their lives to helping others, to serving a cause greater than themselves.
+Read the newspaper or watch the news and most of what you see is doom and gloom, crime and punishment, hype and noise.
+If you try and understand things only by looking at mainstream media, then it’s easy to conclude that the quality of life we all talk about is nothing more than hype.
+But, we know better.
+We live and work with people who work to make Orlando better, every day.
+By publishing their stories here, GreenOrlando can be a beacon of hope.